wintercms/docs/backend-forms.md

 `firstDay` | the first day of the week.
 Default: 0 (Sunday).
 `showWeekNumber` | show week numbers at head of row.
 Default: `false` `ignoreTimezone` | store date and time exactly as it is displayed, ignoring the backend specified timezone preference.
+`default` | the default value can be `now`.
+This sets the current date, datetime or time as default value.

 <a name="widget-fileupload"></a>
 ### File upload